ripperhe/fastlane-files/README.md

 ## Installation

+If you have not installed Fastlane before, please [install fastlane](https://docs.fastlane.tools/) first.

 Create a `fastlane` folder in the root folder of your project and create a `Fastfile` file in this folder, simply add the following line to your Fastfile:

 ```ruby